 Once in the adult world, we often get sucked into what we think is expected of us.
 Just like a child.
 We may have headaches.
 Heartaches.
 Nightmares.
 But, most of us follow like zombies on the road of materialism.

-It’s important to recognize that any path which makes you lose your self worth, is not the right path.
+It’s important to recognize that any path which makes you lose your self-worth, is not the right path.

 “The north star always stays where it is.
 You need to keep your head firmly screwed on your shoulders.”
 One of the hardest challenges is to not be influenced by people that may bring you down into the material world.
 That’s why association, or sangha, is so important.
 Find those that will build you up, spiritually, rather than tear you down.
 Plus, protect yourself from stress dumpers.
-These are people who constantly shed their own burdens to those around them.
+These are people who constantly shed their own burdens on those around them.

 “The love of the material world dries up quite fast,” states Chaitanya in his book “Science and Spirituality.”
 “Spirituality is not self-abnegation, it is self-fulfillment.
 The antidote for materialism is spirituality, which provides inner fulfillment and cures the exploitative mentality.”